acraugh/pds4-context-products/README.md

 To update an existing context product, there are some important steps to complete in order to update the content and the version of the context product:

-1. Use a `git mv` or rename the file with the **new version number**.
+1. Use a `git move` or rename the file with the **new version number**.
 This is important to maintain revision history of the file.
 For example, if I am upgrade voyager v1.2 to v2.0:

 ```
 git mv data/pds4/context-pds4/investigation/mission.voyager_1.2.xml  data/pds4/context-pds4/investigation/mission.voyager_2.0.xml